Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Irwin Boruchow -- Wells Fargo -- Analyst

-So I guess that I have my question be on the gross margin line, Kate Spade, you guys talked about carryover inventory given the sales performance with holiday into the third quarter, what kind of the gross margin impact should we be thinking about for Kate Spade in the third quarter?
-Could your gross margins being down and then also you talked about the Coach gross margin being a little less optimistic on that for the fiscal year?
-Just kind a -- can you talk about that the promotional environment.
-What exactly the puts and takes are there?
+So I guess I wanted my -- have my question on the gross margin line, Kate Spade, you guys talked about carryover inventory given the sales performance this holiday into the third quarter, what kind of the gross margin impact should we be thinking about for Kate Spade in the third quarter?
+Could Kate gross margins be down?
+And then also you had talked about the Coach gross margin being a little -- a little less optimistic on that for the fiscal year?
+Just kind of -- can you talk about that, the promotional environment, what exactly the puts and takes are there?

-Yes, on the Kate-Spade carryover, we did come out listening to speakers and (ph) expect that to put some incremental pressure on the third quarter results.
-We've not given specific margin guidance by quarter, and on Coach, again due to the promotional nature of the North American business, we have inspected some pressure there as well.
-So taken together, that was one of the reasons that we were looking to reduce guidance for the back half.
+Yes, on the Kate Spade carryover, we did comment obviously in the speakers notes we expect that to put some incremental pressure on the third quarter results.
+We've not given specific margin guidance by quarter.
+And on Coach, again due to the promotional nature of the North American business, we have expected some pressure there as well.
+So taken together, that was one of the reasons that we were looking to reduce the guidance for the back half.

 Irwin Boruchow -- Wells Fargo -- Analyst